An illustrated person with hands raised, pushing away words including “ANXIETY”, “FAILURE”, “OVERTHINKING”, “WORK WRONG”, and “WHAT IF YOU FAIL?”.

 Focusing your thoughts on something in particular can help break the worrying cycle and stop the thoughts from escalating.
 Some great ways to break this worry cycle include:

-Once you have calmed down your body and mind, it’s important to re-engage your smart brain (especially if you need help solving a problem!)
+Once you have calmed down your body and mind, it’s important to re-engage your thinking brain (especially if you need help solving a problem!)

 This can work the other way, too.
-If you are feeling anxious/stressed, doing things that helps your smart brain come back online can help you calm down your body and mind.
+If you are feeling anxious/stressed, doing things that helps your thinking brain come back online can help you calm down your body and mind.

-Some ways to turn your smart brain back on include:
+Some ways to turn your thinking brain back on include:

 • Talking to someone you trust